Compare fees and exchange rates to get the best deal on your next money transfer to Venezuela.

 Comparing apples with apples may not be as easy as it sounds.
 In 2008, Venezuela introduced the Bolivar Fuerte as a means of revaluing the currency following periods of massive inflation.

 Cash payment services such as Western Union and MoneyGram give a different exchange rate to online foreign exchange companies, and some banks don’t trade Venezuelan bolivars at all — an additional currency conversion fee may apply if you’re sending dollars to Venezuela.
-Great rates and $0 transfer fees for Finder customers.
-Access live rates, currency converter and market updates via the WorldFirst Money Transfer mobile app.
+Send 60+ currencies at competitive rates with $0 transfer fees for Finder customers.
+WorldFirst will beat any eligible quote from another provider.

 International Money Transfer Offer